 - Build the infrastructure needed to support seamless migration of customers from Attribution Analytics to the Branch platform.

-- Fill the few remaining feature deltas between Attribution Analytics and Branch, while also upgrading them to take full advantage of Branch’s industry-leading People-Based Attribution engine.
+- Fill the few remaining feature deltas between Attribution Analytics and Branch, while also upgrading them to take full advantage of Branch’s industry-leading attribution engine.

 Attribution Analytics is a mature product and offers a lot of powerful functionality.
 However, most customers do not use every feature, and we knew some features would be available via the Branch platform earlier than others.
 At the same time, we wanted customers to experience the power of the combined platform as quickly as possible.